These instructions concerns Triple Helix and Aula Biologica.

 Book your defence of the doctoral thesis in two services

-We recommend that you book the defence of your doctoral thesis through two of these services to make sure the meeting can be carried out even if one of the services for some reason malfunctions.
+Once you have chosen a service, it is time to book your defence of the doctoral thesis.
+We recommend that you book with two different services – a primary and a secondary service.
+This is to make sure that the meeting an be carried out even if one of the services for some reason malfunctions.

 Set up a Zoom meeting